Engine Coolant Selection & SCA/DCA

 • Finally, check for leaks and repair accordingly.

 • The last step is to test the SCA/DCA level using a set of test strips.
-NAPA and Fleetguard test strips seem to be the most readily available, and since we are using Fleetguard DCA, we used their test strips.
+NAPA and Fleetguard test strips seem to be the most readily available, and since we are using Fleetguard DCA, we used their test strips; you can purchase them here.
 Testing should occur only after the truck has been driven and the coolant has mixed thoroughly.
 Follow the procedures included with the test strips.

 • It is worth noting that SCA/DCA test strips have a shelf life, so do not intend on stocking up for any period of time; buy them as you need them.
 You'll also want to use test strips made by the manufacturer of the SCA/DCA you choose.